serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 Not only did I grab all the data I needed to build out the UI in one request, I also got only the specific fields I asked for in exactly the same shape I requested it in.
 AND I was able to apply some powerful filtering techniques to boot.

-Suck it, REST!

 > **note:** While I won't go into detail explaining what [GraphQL](http://graphql.org/) is, I do want to make one thing clear: GraphQL is not concerned with sourcing your data.
 It's not an ORM; it's not a query language for a database.
 It's merely a transport layer that sits in your server behind a single endpoint, taking requests from your clients.
 You supply GraphQL with a Schema describing the types of data your API can return, and it's through resolver functions that the data is actually retrieved.

-> If you *do* want/need further background on GraphQL, here are my favorite [talks](https://www.youtube.com/watch?v=wPPFhcqGcvk), [blog posts](https://medium.freecodecamp.org/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf), and [tutorials](https://www.howtographql.com/) from the past year.
+> If you *do* want/need further background on GraphQL, there are numerous [talks](https://www.youtube.com/watch?v=wPPFhcqGcvk), [blog posts](https://medium.freecodecamp.org/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf), and [tutorials](https://www.howtographql.com/) from the past year.

 ## GraphQL Setup

-Since the Flickr API didn't have a GraphQL endpoint, I had to create my own GraphQL application that translates GraphQL queries into Flickr's REST interface.
+Since the Flickr API doesn't yet have a GraphQL endpoint, I had to create my own GraphQL gateway server that proxies GraphQL queries into requests to Flickr's REST interface.

 To build the application, we'll need: